operator-playground-io/Keycloak-Operator-tile/tutorials/create-user.md

  ![](_images/enter-user-password.png)

-3. Click ON next to Temporary to prevent having to update password on first login.
+3. Click on "ON" option next to "Temporary" which will make it "OFF" to prevent having to update password on first login.

 ![](_images/ON-option.png)